To Celebrate The Start Of The 2019 Season, Here Are The 5 Hottest NFL Wives To Follow On Instagram

 2. Gisele Bundchen

 Tom Brady might be the only NFL player losing out to his wife in terms of popularity.
-The New England Patriots quarterback and future Hall of Famer is married to the Hall of Fame model (if there is such a thing) who rocks the runway in the Victoria’s Secret Fashion Show.
+The New England Patriots quarterback and future Hall of Famer is married to the Hall of Fame model — if there is such a thing — who rocks the runway in the Victoria’s Secret Fashion Show.
 Her Instagram feed is an inside glimpse into the Brady family.

 View this post on Instagram